Cohen memoir casts him as 'star witness' against Trump | The China Post, Taiwan

 “I thought Trump was a visionary with a no-nonsense attitude and the charisma to attract all kinds of voters,” he writes.
 But the real reason he wanted Trump in the White House, Cohen concedes, “was because I wanted the power that he would bring to me.”

-“I was in the grip of the conviction machine,” he writes.
-“I was the ham sandwich, and I had been indicted.”

-Cohen writes that Trump’s three oldest children came to his office after Trump’s acerbic and racist campaign announcement in 2015, asking him to convince their father to drop out of the race because of the damage his rhetoric would do to the company.
+He writes that Trump’s three oldest children came to Cohen’s office after Trump’s campaign announcement in 2015, in which Trump referred to people coming to the U.S. from Mexico as rapists and murderers.
+Cohen says they asked him to convince their father to drop out of the race, arguing his rhetoric was “killing the company.”

-“MC, you’ve got to get dad to stop the campaign.
-It’s killing the company,” Cohen quotes Ivanka as saying.

-Cohen says Trump was undeterred and unconcerned with the harm to his businesses.
+Cohen says Trump was unconcerned with any harm to his businesses.
 “Plus, I will never get the Hispanic vote,” Trump said, according to Cohen.
 “Like the blacks, they’re too stupid to vote for Trump.
 They’re not my people.”

+Cohen also sheds light on Trump’s admiration of Russian President Vladimir Putin, saying he admired him most because he “had the balls to take over an entire nation and run it like it was his personal company.”
+But he added that Trump’s campaign had been “far too chaotic and incompetent to actually conspire with the Russian government.”

+Beyond his dealings with Trump, Cohen waxes nostalgic about experiences he says informed his fierce loyalty and attack-dog persona.
+The Long Island native, a Holocaust survivor’s son, writes of rubbing shoulders with mobsters at his uncle’s club, where he worked as a teen.
+After witnessing a poolside shooting, he says he felt a duty to keep quiet.
+A few days later, he writes, a tough-looking fellow handed him an envelope stuffed with $500 cash.

-Cohen has led a publicity blitz around his memoir even as he continues serving his federal sentence in home confinement.
-A federal judge ruled this summer that authorities had retaliated against him — sending him back to prison in upstate New York after he had been furloughed because of the coronavirus pandemic — for publishing the book ahead of the November election.
+Cohen has led a publicity blitz around his memoir even as he serves his federal sentence in home confinement.
+A judge ruled this summer that authorities had retaliated against him, sending him back to prison in upstate New York after he was furloughed because of the coronavirus pandemic, for publishing the book ahead of the November election.

 “This story is all I have left for my wife, my children and the country I love so much,” Cohen writes.